-Last week, I discussed the move toward cloud-based office suite technologies, which has only accelerated since the pandemic with so many workforces working remotely.
+The move towards cloud-based office suite technologies has only accelerated since the pandemic with so many workforces working remotely.
 As part of that, Microsoft 365 is now used by over a million companies worldwide, with over 650,000 companies using it in the United States alone.

-So, even though more of you in the cloud use Google’s G Suite for your office suite needs (surprise!), many of you are using M365.
-So, should you use it as your eDiscovery solution as well?
-Here are three factors to consider, based on my experience.
+So, even though more legal teams use Google’s G Suite in the cloud for your office suite needs, many of them are using M365.
+That said, should you use it as your eDiscovery solution as well?
+Here are three factors to consider, before making a decision.

 Not all Microsoft 365 subscriptions provide access to eDiscovery licenses and there are two versions of eDiscovery modules for M365: Core eDiscovery and Advanced eDiscovery.
 Accessing Core eDiscovery requires at least Microsoft 365 E3 or Office 365 E3 subscription-level access.

 With either, a user can be assigned the E3 license, which supports placing eDiscovery holds on mailboxes and sites.
 Access to Advanced eDiscovery requires either the E5 Compliance Management add-on to E3, Microsoft 365 E5 or Office 365 E5 subscription-level access.